airalab/robonomics-wiki/docs/es/sensor-hardware.md

 If you wish to participate in the  air monitoring with Robonomics Open Sensors Network you need to obtain an air pollution board with sensors.
 There are two ways to do it:
-- order all necessary parts and build your own  custom board.
+- order all necessary parts and build your custom board.
 - order a ready-to-use board from Robonomics team.

 ## Manual board assembly

-To build your own board, you need to buy next components:
+To build your own board, you need to buy the following components:

  - Laser PM2.5 and PM10 Sensor [SDS011](https://cdn-reichelt.de/documents/datenblatt/X200/SDS011-DATASHEET.pdf)
  - ESP8266 [NodeMcu V3 CH340](https://aliexpress.ru/item/1005004230942266.html?item_id=1005004230942266&sku_id=12000028462056911&spm=a2g20.search.search_results.1.4724673bFJ7jEV)